Judge Billy Crawford gives Canadian duo Luka & Jenalyn a standing ovation and asks: “Why are you joining World of Dance Philippines?”

 It doesn’t matter whether your Filipino/Puerto Rican (Gary Valenciano), Filipino/German (Pia Wurtzbach), Filipino/American (Billy Crawford) or pure Filipina (Maja Salvador).
 Being Filipino is more than being born in Philippines, it’s about carrying the Filipino spirit.
 World of Dance is the biggest dance show in the world that shows the best of the best dancers, no matter the background or culture.

 Each week in the Philippines, Luka & Jenalyn stepped up their game to compete against the enormous talent on the show.
-Their performances included routines to “Ain’t No Sunshine When She’s Gone” by Bill Withers, “Love Someone” by Lukas Graham and “Unsteady” by X Ambassadors (that we were behind the scenes for last year when they worked with mentors Les Twins and Aidan Carberry).
+They wowed everyone with their emotional dance routines that included “Ain’t No Sunshine When She’s Gone” by Bill Withers, “Love Someone” by Lukas Graham and “Unsteady” by X Ambassadors (that we were behind the scenes for last year when they worked with mentors Les Twins and Aidan Carberry).
 Their divisional final win for “Natural” by Imagine Dragons was a chilling performance that brought all judges to their feet, propelling them to the final stage of the competition.

 “The process to create Natural was all about taking what we have and bringing it to new levels,” says choreographer Aidan Carberry.
 “We focused on fitting more into the dance then any other we’ve done before.
 Also adding elements that were more aggressive to tell a different story.”

 The competition was high as the top three acts competed in the finals.
-Ken San Jose, FCPC Baliktanaw, and Luka & Jenalyn fought for a chance to win two million Philippine pesos (equivalent to fifty-one thousand dollars Canadian), an all-expense paid trip to Los Angeles, and become the country’s representative in NBC’s World of Dance.
-The grand dance battle heightened the excitement of viewers as the three finalists from each division (Junior Division, Upper Division and Team Division) pulled out all the stops to showcase their immense dance versatility in the much anticipated “World Finals” of World of Dance Philippines.
+Ken San Jose (Junior Division), FCPC Baliktanaw (Team Division), and Luka & Jenalyn (Upper Division) fought for a chance to win two million Philippine pesos (equivalent to fifty-one thousand dollars Canadian), an all-expense paid trip to Los Angeles, and become the country’s representative in NBC’s World of Dance.
+The grand dance battle heightened the excitement of viewers as the three finalists from each division pulled out all the stops to showcase their immense dance versatility in the much anticipated “World Finals” of World of Dance Philippines.

 During the finals, Luka & Jenalyn proved that they are Pinoy at heart and brought pride to the country with their emotional and effortless performances.
 For night one of the finals they performed a heartfelt dance to “Akin Ka Na Lang” by Morissette Amon.
 The beautiful Filipino song was chosen by judge Gary Valenciano, who said the duo “took the heart of the Pinoys” with their performance.
 They received an average score of 94.67.